matze-dd/Tex2txt/README.md

 "c:\Program Files\Python\Python37\python.exe" shell.py --html t.tex > t.html
 ```
 if the Python launcher has not been installed.
-The file tex2txt.py should reside in the current directory, and variable
+The file tex2txt.py should reside in the current directory.
-'ltjar' in script shell.py has to be customised.
+Variable 'ltjar' in script shell.py has to be customised, unless option
+--server is used.

 The software has been developed under Linux and additionally tested under
 Cygwin on Windows&nbsp;7.